mattpatterson94/mpwp-settings/README.md

 ### MPWP SETTINGS WORDPRESS PLUGIN

-This plugin was created to add generic settings pages to wordpress sites made by [Matt Patterson](http://www.mattpatterson.xyz).
+This plugin was created to add generic settings pages to wordpress sites, to reduce repetition.

 #### How it works

-This plugin uses a local copy of [Advanced Custom Fields PRO](https://wordpress.org/plugins/advanced-custom-fields/) in order to create options pages for any wordpress site this plugin is activated on.
-This makes starting out new wordpress sites a lot easier, and you don't have to create any yucky standard wordpress options pages.
+This plugin installs [Advanced Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) when running composer install, in order to create options pages for any wordpress site this plugin is activated on.
+This makes starting out new wordpress sites a lot easier, and you don't have to create any standard wordpress options pages.

 #### Current Options
 These are the current option pages set up currently.